On explicit estimates for $S(t)$, $S_1(t)$, and $\zeta(1/2+\mathrm{i}t)$ under the Riemann Hypothesis: Proof of Theorem and Corollary

 \subsection{Acknowledgements}

-The author thanks Richard Brent and David Platt for useful remarks concerning inequality~\eqref{eq:boundS1}, as well as to Micah B.~Milinovich and Ghaith A.~Hiary.
-Finally, the author is grateful to his supervisor Tim Trudgian for continual guidance and support while writing this manuscript.
+The author thanks Richard Brent and David Platt for useful remarks concerning inequality~\eqref{eq:boundS1}, as well as to Micah Milinovich and Ghaith Hiary.
+Finally, the author is grateful to the anonymous referee for providing many valuable suggestions and corrections, and to his supervisor Tim Trudgian for continual guidance and support while writing this manuscript.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}